szawrowski/caitlyn/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the GNU General Public License version 3 (GPLv3).
 See the [LICENSE](LICENSE) file for details.

 ### GNU General Public License v3.0 (GPL-3.0)